nathangeffen/cagl/README.md

 If any warnings are generated, the tests are considered to have failed.
 You should be able to compile your code that uses CAGL with these options too and get no warnings.

+## CAGL's complex macros {-}

-## CAGL is implemented using complicated and difficult to read macros.
+CAGL is implemented using some complicated and difficult to read macros.
+In some cases, algorithms that have natural recursive function implementations have been converted to non-recursive macros using goto statements (the horror).
 Isn't this bad style?

 The author of [SGLIB](http://sglib.sourceforge.net/) says it best:

 "Everyone knows that the C preprocessor can be used to imitate genericity of other languages and everyone consider[s] this idea dangerous and ugly.
 I don't."

-The CAGL macros are necessarily complex, even necessarily ugly.
-But that's something the developers of CAGL have to worry about not the users of the library.
-CAGL is easy to use.
+While part of CAGL's design and implementation is complex, CAGL from a programmer's perspective is easy to use.

+## Portability {-}

+CAGL has been tested using gcc and clang.
+It is C89 compatible, which means code that uses it should compile on a C preprocesser and compiler compatible with the 1989 ANSI C specification without warnings.

+It needs to be tested with other compilers, including Intel's and Microsoft's C compilers.
+Please help with this.

+## Bugs {-}

+CAGL bugs are managed on Github.

-## License
+## License {-}

 CAGL is free software licensed under GNU LGLPL version 3.
 See *COPYING*.

-## Contributors
+## Contributors {-}

 Contributors will be listed here: